Fairfield Second-Degree Assault Lawyer

 Despite what many may think, second-degree assault charges are a serious matter.
 Second-degree assault is not a breach of peace or disorderly conduct charge, it is a felony punishable by up to five (or even 10 years) in jail in some cases.

-A Fairfield second-degree assault lawyer will know how to craft the best defense based on the circumstances and evidence involved in your case.
-If you have been charged with assault, get in touch with a skilled assault lawyer who can begin to build your case.
+Our team will know how to craft the best defense based on the circumstances and evidence involved in your case.
+If you have been charged with assault, get in touch with a skilled assault attorney who can begin to build your case.

 Second Degree Assault Laws in Connecticut

 All Fairfield arrests report to Bridgeport Superior Court located at 172 Golden Hill Street.
 There, an individual will face a quick but intense series of interviews and hearings that will result in a protective/restraining order being issued against them following their arraignment in Bridgeport Court for assault in the second degree.
 If not handled properly by a Fairfield second-degree assault attorney, the restraining order can prevent an individual from returning home or having any contact with their spouse or children.

 Section 53a-60 of the Connecticut criminal code sets forth 7 situations that permit Fairfield police officers to make arrests for second-degree assault.
 There are, in addition, other statutes that build on to these definitions such as assault in the second degree with a firearm, assault of a pregnant or disabled person in the second degree, and assault in the second degree with a motor vehicle – a DWI / DUI assault.